medialize/ally.js/docs/util.md

 Unlike the singleton decorator, the context decorator allows multiple concurrent instances of a component.
 There is no need for counting references - `disengage()`ing is the library user's obligation.

 A component's `engage()` function may return an result object.
 The decorated `disengage()` function is added to that result object and returned to the caller.
 Unlike the singleton decorator, the context decorator returns a unique result object for every `engage()` invocation.

+---

+### Sort Elements By Tabindex

+`util/sort-elements-by-tabindex` is a function to sort a list of elements in such a way that elements with a positive tabindex (e.g. `[tabindex="4"]`) come first in ascending order and the other nodes remain in DOM order.

+### Calculate An Element's Visible Area

+`util/visible-area` calculates the fraction of the area that is visible in the viewport (`1` fully visible, `0` not visible at all, `0.5` half the element is visible, the rest is hidden by *scroll containers*)